meemalabs/meema/README.md

 # Meema Elements

-The most simple way to integrate Meema into your frontend in order to create a blazing-fast & powerful media delivery strategy.
+The easiest way to integrate Meema into your frontend in order to create a blazing-fast & powerful media delivery & management strategy.

 ## 🐙 Features